-To submit a concern to the Bias Response Team, use this link: https://forms.gle/yre4vKp48rnspBDr8
+To submit a BRT report, please use the following link: https://forms.gle/G5cVVPRtstSQgSQK8

 2. Resources

 Simon's Rock is committed to preserving the rights of immigrants, refugees, and undocumented students in our community.
 Simon's Rock and the Bard Network have a long history of being a home to people around the world, including refugees and immigrants.
 We will continue to support members of our community whose right to an education and scholarship must be defended.